There are three avenues to getting LED display boards for building your GliderScore timing display panel:

 QKits in Ontario Canada.
 They offer many of the MXA series of LED displays.
-Their price for the standard brightness (diffused lens) 9″ MXA037 is $40 USD + shipping.
-The ultra-bright 9″ MXA004 goes for $40 USD.
-Their 10″ MXA079 standard brightness boards are $60 USD + ship and the 10″ ultra-bright version MXA078 sells for $70 USD.
+Their price for the wide viewing angle (diffused lens) 9″ MXA037 is $33 USD + shipping.
+The narrow angle (clear lens) ultra-bright 9″ MXA004 goes for $40 USD.
+Their 10″ MXA079 wide viewing angle boards are $60 USD + ship and the 10″ narrow angle ultra-bright version MXA078 sells for $70 USD.

 Kitstop in Australia.
 This seller carries a wide range of LED displays listed on this page.
 The 10″ red MXA079 and 9″ MXA037 are great choices for the display interface.
 Kitstop’s prices (e.g. MXA037) are not the cheapest but they carry a good stock.